LETITIA ROWLANDS Motherhood is full of sacrifices, but this woman has made a life-altering one - and her baby hasn't even been born.

 Lisa Wachsmuth Jessie Bruton was looking forward to moving into her first home, embarking on a career as a fitness instructor, and the birth of her third child.
 Then paralysis set in.

-A common pain reliever considered safe for pregnant women has been linked for the first time to an increased risk of attention deficit and hyperactivity disorder in children.
+A common pain reliever has been linked to an increased risk of attention deficit and hyperactivity disorder in children.

 Patrick Begley Children who suffer from foetal alcohol syndrome are much more likely to fall into crime.